173210/psp2helloworld/README.md

 ## Credits
-Thanks to yifanlu for Rejuvenate and UVLoader :D Thanks to 173210 and everybody who contributed to psp2sdk.
+Thanks to yifanlu for Rejuvenate and UVLoader :D
 Also thanks to everybody who has helped me on #vitadev :P